The Intent, implementation and Impact of our Curriculum

 Our aims are to fulfil the requirements of the National Curriculum for Geography by providing a broad, balanced and inclusive curriculum and by ensuring the progressive development of geographical concepts, knowledge and skills.
 Finally, we strive to develop and instil an enjoyment and love for Geography.

-Children at St Nicholas are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it.
-As the community of St Nicholas is a very diverse one, we feel it is essential that the children’s own home background and experiences play an important part in their Geography learning.
+Children are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it.
+Our community is a very diverse one, we feel it is essential that the children’s own home background and experiences play an important part in their Geography learning.
 Each classroom has a world map with indications as to which country the children are from.
 This helps to ensure that the children have an understanding of where in the world they are from and where they are now in comparison.

-St Nicholas Catholic Primary School holds a very favourable location in the centre of Liverpool.
+The school is in a very favourable location in the centre of Liverpool city.
 In Geography, we aim to utilise this to our advantage by using the educational facilities and visits/visitors to enhance our Geography curriculum.
 It is our aim to ensure all children have at least ONE local enrichment per year for Geography to enhance and enrich their curriculum.
 Some of our enrichment activities include: Chester Zoo, local area walks and studies of the changing city landscape and trips to various parks/greenspaces around the locality.

 Naturally, Geography is a subject which allows children to explore their curiosity about the world around them – the human and physical features of the place they call home.
-The curriculum at St Nicholas enables children to develop knowledge and skills that are transferable to other subjects alongside developing an understanding of Geographical concepts, vocabulary and skills that they can use to pose and answer their own Geographical questions.
+Lessons enable children to develop knowledge and skills that are transferable to other subjects alongside developing an understanding of Geographical concepts, vocabulary and skills that they can use to pose and answer their own Geographical questions.

 At the start of each topic, children are given an opportunity to explain or revisit their previous learning by completing a ‘previous knowledge’ grid, they will then move on to posing their own questions about the topic as a way of encouraging their curiosity.
 Further down the school, this will be done as a class, scribed by the teacher/LSA.
 At the end of the topic, children are given the chance to revisit their learning and their questions.
 They will then fill in the ‘learn’ part of their knowledge grid to show what they have learned during the topic.